chenyujie1104/ExponentialGM/README.md

 ### Count data and RBM training by Contrastive Divergence

 To fit the Poisson Graphical model, use model = "pgm" in ExponentialGM().
 To train the RBM using constrastive divergence, use method = "CD" in RBM().

+## Reference

+Chen, Y., Bhadra, A. and Chakraborty, A. (2024).
+Likelihood Based Inference in Fully and Partially Observed Exponential Family Graphical Models with Intractable Normalizing Constants. [arXiv:2404.17763] (https://arxiv.org/abs/2404.17763)